akeneo/pim-docs/reference/import_export/product-export.rst

 .. note::

-    To know more about how we load different configuration depending on the storage driver you can take a look on ``Pim\Bundle\CatalogBundle\DependencyInjection\PimCatalogExtension``
+    To know more about how we load different configuration depending on the storage driver you can take a look at ``Pim\Bundle\CatalogBundle\DependencyInjection\PimCatalogExtension``

 Product Processor
 -----------------

-This element receives product objects one by one, transforms each product object into an array and returns the array
+This element receives product objects one by one, transforms each product object into an array and returns the array.

 The service is defined in ``src\Pim\Bundle\BaseConnectorBundle\Resources\config\processors.yml``.